rodrinrj/best-design-system/README.md

 _This is a demo project to apply to Fintual_

 Best ever standarized design system library for Fintual, ment to work out-of-the-box with React and React Native projects.
+The components in this library can be tried and tested in [Github Pages](https://rodrinrj.github.io/best-design-system/)

 ## How to...

 ### Use

-On your React or React Native project, run `pnpm install @fintual/design-system` to then import any component:
+On your React or React Native project, run `pnpm install @rodrinrj/design-system -` to then import any component:

 ```typescript
 import { Text } from '@fintual/design-system'